yashitanamdeo/bridge/README.md

 # bridge
-The Bridge will be a Real-time Chat Messaging App with Authentication &amp; SMS Notification<br>
+The Bridge will be a Real-time Chat Messaging App with Authentication &amp; SMS Notification.